Jooho/OpenShift_First_Touch/demos/Operator/ansible/ansible_playbook_to_operator.md

-# Create Ansible Operator based on existing ansible role
+# Ansible Operator based on existing ansible role

  This tutorial show how to create ansible operator with developed ansible role